pedrolucasp/kind-examples/README.md

 ingress-nginx-controller-54d9445ccb-zj8gg   0/1     Pending     0          21s
 ```

-The controller should take a minute or two.
-Go grab some water or something.
+The controller should take a minute or two to spin up — go grab some water or
+something.

-Also, take note of the `-n` flag, which is the namespace.
-This is important,
+Also, take note of the `-n` flag, which stands for namespace.
+This matters
-because k8s has the concept of namespaces, which is a way to separate resources.
-This is quite useful, because you can have multiple clusters running on the same
-machine, and you can separate them by namespaces.
-You can apply that flag mostly
+because Kubernetes uses namespaces to separate resources, kind of like folders
+or environments.
+It's super handy if you're running multiple "clusters" (or
+apps) on the same machine and want to keep things organized.

+You can use the `-n` flag in most commands, and it’ll just work.
+You can even
-everywhere, and it will work.
-You can also set a default namespace too.
+set a default namespace if you don’t feel like typing it every time.

 We can read the logs for the ingress controller to see if everything is working
 fine: